369th (Croatian) Infantry Division: 1944

+After Tuzla was captured by the partisans on 17 September 1944, the 369th Infantry Division experienced a swell in desertions by its non-German members; among the ranks of II./370 battalion, German officers and liaisons were spontaneously murdered by some of their Croatian subordinates.

-On 21 September Trebinje garrison, consisting of the reinforced 1st Battalion of the 369th Grenadier Regiment, Italian Fascist Legion San Marco, and parts of the 9th Home Guard Brigade, came under an attack of the Lukačević's Chetnik group.
+On 21 September Trebinje garrison, consisting of the reinforced 1st Battalion of the 369th Grenadier Regiment, Italian Fascist Legion San Marco, and parts of the 9th Home Guard Brigade, came under an attack of the Vojislav Lukačević Chetnik group.
 At that time, Lukačević decided to start hostilities with the Germans, and assembled a formation of some 4.000 men.
 Since fortifications of outer defence of Trebinje were held by mixed German and Chetnik crews, the Chetniks used one routine crew change to disarm and capture German personnel.
 With outer positions secured, Lukačević issued an ultimatum, demanding garrison surrender.
 After the Chetnik assault on Trebinje that followed had failed, the Chetnik held Trebinje under the siege until 25 September.
 On that day, a reinforced battalion of the 118th Jäger Division attacked from Dubrovnik, and pushed Chetniks away from Trebinje.

 After Chetniks left, outer defence zone of Trebinje remained unoccupied.
 Partisans took advantage of that to infiltrate into the void, and the position of the garrison became critical.
 The Partisan attack begun on 4 October, and only small groups from Trebinje garrison managed to evade death or capture.
 18 men strong group of sergeant Teimer reached Dubrovnik, and sergeant Müller's group of twelve crossed over the mountains and reached Mostar.
 Some 350 soldiers from 369th Division, and around 80 soldiers of 9th Home Guard Brigade were killed or captured.